scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Modification of the Path Header

-It is possible for an on-path adversary to modify the SCION path header of a packet, and replace (parts of) path segments with different segments.
-The only restriction is that the path after the adversary needs to include authorized segments, as otherwise the packet would be simply dropped at some point.
-But the already traversed portion of the current segment and past segments can be modified by the adversary in a completely arbitrary manner (for instance, deleting and adding valid and invalid hop fields).

-On replies by the destination, the adversary can transparently revert the changes to the path header again.
+It is possible for an on-path adversary to modify the SCION path header of a packet, and replace the remaining part of path segments  to the destination with different segments.
+Such replaced segments must include authorized segments, as otherwise the packet would be simply dropped at some point.
+The already traversed portion of the current segment and past segments can be modified by the adversary in a completely arbitrary manner (for instance, deleting and adding valid and invalid hop fields).
+On reply packets from the destination, the adversary can transparently revert the changes to the path header again.
 For instance, if an adversary M is an intermediate AS on the path of a packet from A to B, then M can replace the packet’s past path (leading up to, but not including M).
 The new path may not be a valid end-to-end path.
 However, when B reverses the path and sends a reply packet, that packet would go via M, which can then transparently change the invalid path back to the valid path to A.

-The destination endpoint may only discover such path header modifications if some kind of packet integrity protection is in place.
-In this case, the receiving endpoint verifies that a packet, including its path, is the same as the one sent by the source endpoint.
-However, SCION currently does not provide this type of protection.
+Currently, SCION as described in this document does not provide this type of protection.
+Endpoints may optionally uses the SCION Packet Authentication Option (SPAO) extension that provides integrity protection for the path header, allowing detection of such attack.
+This extension is described in [CHUAT22].

 Moreover, packet integrity protection is not enough if there are two colluding adversaries on the path.
 These colluding adversaries can forward the packet between them using a different path than selected by the source endpoint: The first on-path attacker remodels the packet header arbitrarily, and the second on-path attacker changes the path back to the original source-selected path, such that the integrity check by the destination endpoint succeeds.
 To prevent this attack and to defend against multiple on-path adversaries in general, path validation is required (which is currently not supported by SCION).